godaddy/gasket/packages/gasket-plugin-intl/README.md

 ### getIntlMessage

 This action is used to retrieve a locale message for a given id.
-It takes

 parameters:
 - `gasketDataIntl` - (object) IntlGasketData